 Claire who blogs at Money Saving Central also backs this up: “Our wedding was cancelled back last year and we have decided that we are actually not even going to bother with a huge affair.
 Instead, we are getting married in a registry office at Christmas time.
 We’re also taking the kids to Disney Florida instead.
 I’m surprised I let myself get carried away with all the spending to be honest – all for one day!
 Now I get 2 weeks to make magical memories with my family and I’ll still be married to the love of my life.”

 Expensive wedding worth it after the pandemic year

 As opposed to Neesha and Claire, Ellie from This Girl Talks Money provided a contrasting angle: “I’m getting married this year (delayed from last year) and we’re spending a lot of money on the wedding.
 But we’re very happy to spend the money!
 It’s a one-off event and even happier to do so after not seeing friends and family for the last year.
 There’s always a more sensible way to spend money but if it’s not putting you in financial difficulty, I’m all for splashing out on the day!”

 Conclusion: Are weddings worth the money?

-Whether having a wedding is worth the money or not depends largely on your own priorities and financial goals.
-From a purely financial perspective, the average cost of a UK wedding might be better spent to buy a home or invested elsewhere.
+Whether having a wedding is worth the money depends largely on your own priorities and financial goals.
+From a purely financial perspective, the average cost of a wedding might be better spent to buy a home or invested elsewhere.
 However, like everything in life, weddings are far from being a financial decision alone.
-Also, the good news is that a wedding doesn’t need to cost the average amount by all means.

-If you have decided to get married but are not sure if you should spend tons of money on a wedding, here are a couple of things you and your partner should consider:
+If you aren’t sure if you should spend tons of money on a wedding, here are a couple of things you and your partner should consider:

 - What are your financial/life goals and priorities?
 Have you always dreamed of a big wedding or is buying your own home or travelling the world, for example, more important to you?